Nov. 9. 2018 posted by

 For cooks in the west, this isn’t an acceptable answer.
-With yuzu in short supply, people are eager to come up with suitable yuzu substitutes.
+With yuzu in short supply, people are eager to come up with suitable substitutes.
 There are many suggested combinations of other citrus components, like 6 parts lime juice and 1 part orange juice; or 1 part lemon juice and 1 part lime juice.
 Yet, a generally agreed-upon proxy remains elusive.

 In almost every suggestion, lime seems to be the most common though.
-So, if you want to attempt your own yuzu analogue, the consensus seems to be to start with a base of lime and experiment from there.
+So, if you want to attempt your own yuzu amalgam, the consensus seems to be to start with a base of lime and experiment from there.
 Once you start getting close, you may need other subtle spices like rice wine or even thyme to give it that deep yuzu profile.